Philip Hollobone: How many alternative bids were there, and was Capita’s bid the cheapest?

 Philip Hollobone: There have been no hold-ups or congestion today, and we are finishing within the scheduled time.
 Question put and agreed to.
 Resolved, That this House has considered the proposal to dual the A120.
 Sitting adjourned.

-Philip Hollobone: The debate may last until 4.41 pm.
+Philip Hollobone: The sitting was suspended for 11 minutes, so the debate can last until 4.41 pm.
 I call the Minister.

 Philip Hollobone: I commend the Home Secretary for his statement.
 I support the legalisation of cannabis for medical use.
 May I urge him to encourage the clinical review team to get on with it?
 There is already a mass of internationally accredited research available that they can draw on, so we do not need to reinvent the wheel.
 The research is there—it just needs to be studied and then a decision can be...